ubuntu/ubuntu-project-docs/docs/reference/exception-UbuntuAdvantageToolsUpdates.rst

 review pain.

-Instead, once upstream are ready, all reviewing for the subsequent Ubuntu uploads are done from a single merge proposal on Launchpad:
+Instead, once upstream are ready, all reviewing for the subsequent Ubuntu uploads are done from either a single merge proposal on Launchpad or a single pull request on !GitHub (hereinafter "MP"):

 #.
 A person who has permission to upload the package to the development
    release performs a review **but does not upload** and iterates with